daniellechowicz/power-analytics/README.md

 </p>

 ### Parameters view
 Moving to the parameters view, complete all fields as instructed.
 User has the possibility to clean the fields at once by pressing the _Remove_ button.
 The process will only complete successfully if all fields are completed.
 If the tool ID number provided does not match any of the ID numbers present in the CSV file containing all tools, the user will be asked to enter the tool into the database.
-Once the tool has been entered into the database, fill in the parameters' fields again.
-The parameter view is shown in the following image.
+Once the tool has been entered into the database, fill in the parameters' fields again. <b>NOTE: There are only two choices in the correlating field to the cutting direction: GGL (ggl) or GLL (ggl).</b>
 <p align="center">
   <img src="https://github.com/daniellechowicz/Power-Analytics/blob/main/images/parameters.png">
 </p>